NNPDF/pineappl/docs/cli-tutorial.md

         -s, --scales <SCALES>       Set the number of scale variations [default: 7] [possible values: 1, 3, 7, 9]

+This explains that `pineappl` needs at least two arguments, the first being the grid file, denoted as `<INPUT>` and a second argument `<PDFSETS>`, which determines the PDF set.
+Note that the argument has three dots, `...`, meaning that you're allowed to pass multiple PDF sets, in which case `pineappl` will perform the convolution with each PDF set, such that you can compare with each other.
+This subcommand also accepts a few optional parameters, denoted with `[OPTIONS]`.
 If you read the help message carefully, you'll notice for instance that the scale uncertainty shown previously is a 7-point variation, because the default value of `--scales` is `7`.

 ## `pineappl info`: What does this grid contain?

-If you're experienced, you've already inferred from the file name of the grid and the observable name what the convoluted numbers will most likely show.
+If you're experienced, you've already inferred from the file name of the grid and the observable name `etal` what the convoluted numbers will most likely show.
+However, how can you be certain?
+Specifically, if you didn't generate the grid yourself you'll probably want to know the answers to the following
-However, how can we be certain?
-Specifically, we'll probably want to know the answers to the following questions:
+questions:

 1. For which process is the prediction for?
 2. Which observable is shown?